simeonhebrew/inviria/README.md

-## Expected Output
+## Output files
 - `vqc` : a directory containing the viral encrichment scores for all samples.

 - `output_abund_(gut/oral/skin/vaginal)_inviria.tsv.tsv` : a table in .tsv formart that summarizes the abundance of all mapped gut/oral/skin/vaginal vOTUs.
+This table reports the following for each vOTU:
+	- Viral taxonomy
+	- Predicted host taxonomy
+	- Predicted viral lifestyle
+	- vOTU relative abundance